ranicholson/printf/README.md

 # Holberton _printf project

 _printf mimics printf. _printf writes output to stdout based on a format string that contains specifiers that dictate how arguments are converted for printing.
+To use one or more format specifiers, type "%<specifier>" in the format string and list the arguments after the format string in the order they appear in the format string.
+An example is provided at the bottom of the README.

 - _printf: parses input string and calls f_output to choose which function to use for formatting based on specifiers within input string
 - _putchar: writes a character to stdout